Camargo1958/dslist2/README.md

 - Importação no Eclipse

-- execução no Eclipse e teste no browser
+- Execução no Eclipse e teste no browser

 - Configuração do plugin Maven